Las Vegas Broken Bones Lawyer

 - Pain and suffering that resulted from the injury

 - Punitive damage

 Building a Broken Bone Injury Case in Nevada

 The exact circumstances surrounding every injury are unique.
 If your injury occurred in a car accident, and it is well established that another driver was at fault, your path forward will involve filing a claim against the negligent party’s insurance.
 But, what if you tripped and fell at a commercial property because the surface was wet or oily?
 Or suppose you injured yourself because a piece of exercise equipment failed while you were using it?

 Depending on the nature of your accident and the person or entity that you feel is liable, the amount of time to pursue a settlement can vary significantly.
 The first step in assessing your situation is to consider a few basic factors:

 - Causation – Do you believe that you can prove that someone or something other than yourself is responsible for your injury?

 - Consequences – Are you able to prove that you have a significant injury that is the direct result of events caused by another and not the consequence of a pre-existing condition or problem?

 Experienced Broken Bone Injury Attorneys

 Not every law firm has the courtroom experience necessary to vigorously press a case.
 Insurance companies have a sense when this is true, and this gives them a strategic advantage in negotiations.
-The Las Vegas accident attorneys at Cogburn Law Offices have a reputation for prevailing on behalf of their clients, and this is a vital asset for you.
+The Las Vegas broken bone attorneys at Cogburn Law Offices have a reputation for prevailing on behalf of their clients, and this is a vital asset for you.
 Our experience may be enough to secure a substantial pre-trial settlement.
 If it will best protect your interests, we will proceed to trial.

 If you or a loved one has been suffered broken bones in an accident caused by another party, call an experienced Las Vegas broken bones lawyer at Cogburn Law Offices today for a free case consultation.